andysingal/Data-Engineering/Iceberg/README.md

 ![13](https://github.com/andysingal/Data-Engineering/blob/main/Images/Screenshot%202023-07-20%20at%201.32.46%20PM.png)

 Apache Iceberg Features
 Apache Iceberg’s unique architecture enables an ever growing number of features that go beyond just solving the challenges with Hive, but unlocking entirely new functionality for data lakes and data lakehouse workloads.

 Below is a high level overview of key features of Apache Iceberg.
 We’ll go into more depth on these features in later chapters.

-ACID Transactions
-Apache Iceberg uses techniques like optimistic concurrency control to enable ACID guarantees even when you have transactions being handled by multiple readers and writers.
-This way you can run transactions on your data lakehouse that either commit or fail and nothing in between.
-A pessimistic concurrency model to enable balancing locking considerations for a wider variety of use cases (e.g., ones in which there is a higher likelihood of update conflicts) is also coming in the future, at time of writing.

-Concurrency guarantees are handled by the catalog as it is typically a mechanism that has built in ACID guarantees, This is what allows transactions on Iceberg tables to be atomic and provide correctness guarantees.
-If this didn’t exist, two different systems could have conflicting updates resulting in data loss.

-Partition Evolution
-A big headache with data lakes prior to Apache Iceberg was dealing with the need to change the table’s physical optimization.
-Too often, when your partitioning needs to change the only choice you have is to rewrite the entire table and at scale that can get very expensive.
 The alternative is to just live with the existing partitioning scheme and sacrifice the performance improvements a better partitioning scheme can provide.

 With Apache Iceberg you can update how the table is partitioned at any time without the need to re-write the table and all of its data.
 Since partitioning has everything to do with the metadata, the operations needed to make this change to your table’s structure are quick and cheap.